Where Is Mount Everest

 Edmund Hillary

 Sir Edmund Hillary has had a passion for mountaineering since he was in middle school.
-In 1939, he succeeds in reaching the summit of Mount Ollivier for the first time.
+In 1939, he succeeded in reaching the summit of Mount Ollivier for the first time.
 He was a navigator in the Royal New Zealand Air Force during WWII and was injured in an accident.
-In 1951, he was also a member of a British reconnaissance trip to the mountain.
-In 1952, he attempted but failed to climb Cho Oyu.
-Aside from Everest, he also reached the North and South Poles, making him the first person to do it.
-Then he set his sights on the highest point on the planet.
-He begins supporting Nepal’s Sherpa people through the Himalayan Trust, which he founded himself.
-He was awarded various awards, including the Order of the Garter in 1995.

-Edmund Hillary of New Zealand and Tenzing Norgay Sherpa of Nepal became the first explorers to ascend Mount Everest, which is 29,035 feet above sea level, at 11:30 a.m. on May 29, 1953.
-On June 2, word of their triumph spread over the world.
 A British team attempted to ascend Everest’s summit for the first time in 1921.
 They were forced to abandon their ascent due to a furious storm.
 Later, in 1922, a second British expedition led by Mallory reached an amazing height of roughly 27000 feet.
 Mallory also killed seven Sherpa porters in another attempt.
-In 1924, the British began their third Everest expedition, with a climber setting a new record of 28128 feet without using artificial oxygen.

 Tenzing Norgay Sherpa

-Mallory and Andrew attempted the peak four days later but were never seen alive.
-Mallory’s body, on the other hand, was discovered in 1999 with multiple shattered bones.
-It’s still unclear whether they’ll make it to the top.
-After several failed attempts from Tibet’s Northeast Ridge, the country was closed to outsiders after WWII.
-Nepal opened its doors to foreign climbers in 1949, and the British and Swiss made repeated attempts to reach the top.
 Many people returned owing to oxygen problems, but no one succeeded until Tenzing Norgay Sherpa and Sir Edmund Hillary set out on the journey on May 28.
 The pair were successful in putting up the new record after a long night.

-They reach the south top by 9 a.m. and the 40-foot-high rocky steps an hour later.
-Hillary inched himself up by squeezing himself into the fissure, which became known as Hillary Step.
-Norgay followed Hillary after she threw the rope down.
 They were able to reach the top of the world by 11:30 because of this.
-The success was communicated from the expedition basecamp to the Namche Bazar radio station.
+The success was communicated from the expedition base camp to the Namche Bazar radio station.
 The information was subsequently delivered to London via a coded telegram on the day of Queen Elizabeth’s coronation.
-The news spread over the world the next day.
-As a result, they realized their greatest ambition and were rewarded with numerous medals.

-Where To see Everest from Nepal
+Where To See Everest from Nepal?

 Many mountaineers and hikers dream of seeing Mount Everest.
 Now that you know where Mount Everest is, let’s look at “Where to See Mount Everest from Cou.”
 And when one thinks of Everest, the image that comes to mind is of a thick jacket, goggles, and an ice-encrusted face after weeks of trekking.
-This is a more satisfying and enticing scenario.
-Nepal might provide a similar Everest scene.
-There are also plenty of additional ways to appreciate the spectacular summit.
-Those with limited time on their hands can view Everest from Kathmandu by boarding a mountain flight.
-It’s a one-hour flight that gives you a panoramic picture of Everest.
-The gratifying feeling of flying above the clouds with a breathtaking view of snow-capped peaks is unforgettable.
-It is for individuals who do not wish to travel a long distance to see Everest.

 The Weather of Mount Everest